sidd190/meteor/v3-docs/docs/about/modern-build-stack/modern-transpiler-swc.md

 ## Troubleshotting

-If you run into issues, try `meteor reset` or delete the `.meteor` folder.
+If you run into issues, try `meteor reset` or delete the `.meteor/local` folder in the project root.

 For help or to report issues, post on [GitHub](https://github.com/meteor/meteor/issues) or the [Meteor forums](https://forums.meteor.com).
 We’re focused on making Meteor faster and your feedback helps.